Thepnathi/temporal-network-visualisation/README.md

 Currently working on a graph network slider.
 The slider will allow for displaying the nodes and vertices based of the availability at the given time.

+## How to Use This

+Dependency
+Requirement
+Steps

 ## Features

 For the visualisation tool to work.
 We want to pass the dataset as objects from the backend.
 Here are the list of parameters: